-We are currently celebrating the 70th anniversary of diplomatic relations with France, which began in August 1945.
-In recent years, ties between our two countries have been strengthening.
+In recent years, ties between our two countries have continued to deepen.
 Our mutual interests in the Pacific are an important feature of our relationship — these include cooperation on maritime surveillance, joint defence exercises, disaster relief and development, and the closer integration of the French Pacific territories within the region.

 New Zealand and France jointly fund collaborative projects in biotechnology and nanotechnology, under the Dumont d'Urville Programme established in 2005.

 We also remember one of New Zealand's greatest writers, who lived her final years in France, with the Katherine Mansfield Literary Fellowship in Menton.